Preethi-Srinivasan99/Super-Hero/README.md

 To run this app, you will need to download [Android Studio](https://developer.android.com/studio).

-To run the project open the folder `code`

 You will need to create a new emulator otherwise can use your own android phone [Use Your Android Phone](https://javatutorial.net/connect-android-device-android-studio).

 From there the gradle will build the project and after completed, hit the `run` green button on top of the screen.